11avnishkumar/cpp/README.md

 int size;
 cout<<"Enter number of elements:";
 cin>>size;
-int *p = new int[size]; //The size of the memeory will be created whatever size the
+int *p = new int[size]; //The size of the memory will be created whatever size the
 //user will provide
 cout<<"This is the size of memory in bytes: "<<sizeof a<<endl;

 /*
-The above-mentioned code will create the array,size will be given by the user But before giving or creating array of new size for the array we must delete the Previous array memory otherwise it will be waste of memeory */ delete []p; // Delete the memory before creating another memory /*
+The above-mentioned code will create the array,size will be given by the user But before giving or creating array of new size for the array we must delete the Previous array memory otherwise it will be waste of memory */ delete []p; // Delete the memory before creating another memory /*